 One of the highest priorities of the takeover phase of systems operation should be the review or initiation of system and data security procedures.
 The existing data may be the most reliable or only record of the assets and liabilities of an estate, and the need for securing this information is vital.
 In general, when the receiver takes control of the insurer’s IT systems, access should be restricted until the receiver is confident that data cannot be altered by unauthorized parties.
 The receiver should identify the levels of access given to employees and any third parties for all applications and limit access as necessary.
-Remote access should be restricteds.
+Remote access should be restricted to authorized users and only to users with encrypted laptops from trusted networks, such as corporate offices, wirtual private networks (VPNs), etc.

-In conducting a security review, the receiver is cautioned that relevant and important data records may reside on mainframe computers, servers, PCs, on the systems of contractors or any combination of all of these.
+In conducting a security review, the receiver is cautioned that relevant and important data records may reside on mainframe computers, servers, PCs, tablets, cellular phones on the systems of contractors or any combination of all of these.
 Historical information systems records in the form of backup tapes, which may be stored off-site, may be of equal or greater importance and should not be overlooked.
-The insurer may also maintain a Web site (see section G—Internet/Intranet/Web site), which should also be included in the security review.
+The insurer may also maintain a website (see section G—Internet/Intranet/Web site), which should also be included in the security review.

 One of the primary purposes of the security program is to obtain and safeguard all required data records, which entails the identification and securing of this data.
 Such a program should include the creation and implementation of a plan to limit access to the systems and data to those with a proven need.
 The program should enable the receiver to identify changes made to the system and the individual responsible for these changes.
 The ability to track changes to systems may be limited by the existing company software applications.
 The information systems checklist in Chapter 1—Takeover will provide the receiver with an overview of the most important aspects of a proper system security program.